Skip to main content

 • Archive.org for businesses that may have predated the web search

-Read the prosecution history of your closest hits.
+Step 6 — Read the prosecution history of your closest hits

 Lay your findings out side by side.
 Three outcomes:

-• Refine.
 One or two close hits.
-Narrow your goods/services, add a distinctive prefix or suffix, or shift classes.
-Re-run the search.
+Narrow your goods and services, add a distinctive prefix or suffix, or shift classes.
+Then re-run the search.

 What a DIY search doesn't replace

 A knockout search is the first filter, not the final answer.
 A full attorney clearance adds paid databases (state trademark registers, international filings, common-law gazettes), a complete design-code workup, a written likelihood-of-confusion opinion, and a strategy memo on filing basis, specimens, and Madrid Protocol options.
-The fee is small compared to a forced rebrand or a Section 2(d) refusal after filing.
+The fee is small compared to a forced rebrand or a Section 2(d) refusal after the filing fee is spent.

 Not sure how to read your search results?